-Supporting Council services, residents and businesses to adapt to the impacts of Climate Change.
+Supporting Council services, residents and businesses to mitigate against and adapt to the impacts of Climate Change.

 Each objective has a set of actions, listed with timescale for delivery.
 Each action will be linked to the carbon footprint and baselining work, using scopes and options.